JohnBPerkins/chat-service/RAILWAY-SETUP.md

 ## Service Configuration

 ### railway-api.toml
+- Sets `dockerContext = "backend"` to use backend directory as build context
-- Builds from `backend/Dockerfile.api`
+- Builds from `Dockerfile.api` (relative to backend directory)
 - Runs the REST API server
 - Health check at `/healthz`
 - Default port: 8080

 ### railway-ws.toml
+- Sets `dockerContext = "backend"` to use backend directory as build context
-- Builds from `backend/Dockerfile.ws`
+- Builds from `Dockerfile.ws` (relative to backend directory)
 - Runs the WebSocket server
 - Health check at `/healthz` (includes connection count)
 - Default port: 8081

+**Note**: The `dockerContext` setting tells Railway to change to the `backend/` directory before building, so Dockerfile paths are relative to that context.

 ## Monitoring